 Land Services: Individual/Shared Septic Systems

 One important potential source of contamination is sewage.
-In the larger community settings of Missoula County, wastewater treatment plants are used to treat the sewage before the treated sewage is released back into the river.
+In the larger community settings of Missoula County, wastewater treatment plants are used to treat the sewage before it is released back into the river.
 But not all of Missoula County's areas are served by wastewater treatment plants.
 Many homes in the county have on-site wastewater disposal systems that dispose of sewage into the ground.
-Gradually that sewage, if not properly treated, can contaminate our groundwater, which is also the source of our drinking water.
+Gradually that sewage, if not properly treated, can contaminate our drinking water.

 - Regulation 1: Wastewater Treatment and Disposal